 The weekend cruises in company organised by Chichester Yacht Club, are considered truly cool within the sailing fraternity.
 When the official cruise to Southsea was cancelled due to bad weather, a single boat was prepared to venture out, namely Lexy with her Captain Joe, accompanied by his wife as crew.
 Happily the cruise, now a lone voyage, was uneventful with fair visibility and a moderate sea.
-The lock into the Marina was closed when Lexy arrived and the captain deemed this an appropriate moment to carry out some safety drill from the visitor’s pontoon; “Maritime catastrophe planning procedures” he explained haughtily.
+The lock into the Marina at Southsea was closed when Lexy arrived and the captain deemed this an appropriate moment to carry out some safety drill from the visitor’s pontoon; “Maritime catastrophe planning procedures” he explained haughtily to crew.

 Lexy was to launch her dinghy to check the readiness of the crew and equipment for rapid deployment in the event of an emergency.
 The reader will understand that it is in the nature of ‘practice runs’ that shortcomings, deficiencies, flaws and the like are discovered.
 Indeed drill is held to pinpoint weaknesses in the system so they can be remedied, wouldn’t you say?

 To the proud satisfaction of the skipper, the dinghy was quickly and expertly launched by the crew with Joe in dinghy and crew hanging fast onto the line.
 Unfortunately the line had seen better days and the crew shortly found herself holding a frayed end of rope while the dinghy, with Joe aboard, began to drift ever further and further away.

 With admirable prescience the crew had already mounted the outboard in the dinghy and Joe smugly prepared to start it.
 The outboard had other ideas.